parikshitpagare/smart-home-automation-rtos/README.md

 ### RTOS

-- Another important software required is **freeRTOS** which is responsible for simultaneous functioning of components present in the system.
+- Another important software required is **freeRTOS** which is responsible for real time functioning of components present in the system.
 - ESP32 supports freeRTOS out of the box in Arduino IDE with its own flavour on the top of original for proper integration.

 ## App